 Copper from this former open-pit mine helped to electrify America.
 Now it is filled with more than 40 billion gallons of acidic water, heavy metals, and unique microscopic lifeforms.

-The Berkeley Pit is a former open-pit copper mine in Butte Montana, and now one of the only places in the world where you can pay to see toxic waste; admission is two dollars.
+The Berkeley Pit is a former open-pit copper mine in Butte, Montana and now one of the only places in the world where you can pay to see toxic waste.
 The sheer scale of the site is something to behold.
 In aerial photos, it appears simply as a huge black splotch.

-The Berkeley pit was in operation from 1955 -- when several underground mines were combined to create it -- until 1982.
-Over that time, it swallowed several historic Butte neighborhoods.
-In 1982, ARCO shut down operations and turned off the underground pumps that had previously dewatered the mines beneath the Butte Hill, leading to the Pit lake we see today.
-Over the active lifespan of the mine approximately 320 million tons of ore and over 700 million tons of waste rock were mined from the Pit.
+Over the active lifespan of the mine, approximately 320 million tons of ore and over 700 million tons of waste rock were mined from the Pit.
 In other words, it produced enough copper to pave a four-lane highway two inches thick from Chicago to New York, with enough left over to keep going to the tip of Long Island.

 We explored the Berkeley Pit Mine on Obscura Day - March 20th, 2010.
 Photos, stories and more here

 Exit 126 off of I-90.
 There are signs clearly pointing the way, and ample parking.
 Viewing stand is open Mon-Sat 8am-8pm and Sun 9am-6pm.
 Admission is two dollars.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook